The top part of the Network optimization experiment view contains toolbar with the following control elements:

 - Finances statistics unit - the monetary unit that will be used in the statistics.

-- Product statistics unit - the product measurement unit (also includes units defined in the Measurement Units table) that will be used in the statistics.
+- Product statistics unit - the product measurement unit (also includes units defined in the Measurement Units table), in which the Flows Amount on the Optimization results page will be displayed.

 - Distance statistics unit - the distance measurement unit that will be used in the statistics.